22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/README.md

 ---
 ## The Big Map Roar Framework (Governance Lens)

-** Most AI failures are not model failures — they are governance failures that allowed the system to operate without accountability**.
+** Most AI failures are not model failures, they are governance failures that allowed the system to operate without accountability**.

 This framework highlights where systemic harm originates across 5 layers: